 This virtual love letter to island life is bound to make you want to jump on the next boat to the nearest tropical island.
 Though set in Tahiti, the film, actually, ended up being filmed on the Hawaiian island of Kauai.
 Based on the novel, Tahitian Landfall by William S. Stone, the film stars Esther as Mimi, an American expatriate living in Tahiti who is desperate to move back to the states.
 After living on the island since she was a small child, she’s long become bored with the relaxed Tahitian lifestyle.
 But, that all begins to change when an American named Hap Endicott (Howard Keel) comes to live on the island.
 Suddenly, Mimi’s life gets a lot more interesting as she teaches the naïve newcomer the ins and outs of Tahitian culture.
 Although Esther is (inexplicably) dubbed by Betty Wand in this tropical musical, co-star Howard Keel gets plenty of opportunities to show off his impressive baritone voice in a number of cute songs.
 But, the major highlight of this movie is its ethereal dream sequence; Esther has never looked more like a graceful mermaid.
 However, behind the scenes, this beautiful sequence, also, marks the moment that Esther came the closest she ever came to drowning.
-Experiencing something like what scuba divers call “the rapture of the deep” (a sort of euphoric feeling), Esther was only broken from her trance when a crew member happened to ask her to move closer to the light.
+Experiencing something like what scuba divers call “the rapture of the deep” (a sort of euphoric drunken feeling), Esther was only broken from her trance when a crew member happened to ask her to move closer to the light.
 Another challenging aspect of the film’s production was that the cast and crew could only get their mail once a month (the island of Kauai was much more rural in the ‘50s than today).
 This proved a problem when Esther discovered that she was pregnant and tried to get the word back to her husband in the states (she ended up having to use a borrowed ham radio).
 But, despite these problems, Pagan Love Song turned out to be a beautiful, cheerful movie that would be a great choice for your next movie night with your kids.

 For my honorable mention this time around, I have chosen this adorable Frank Sinatra/Gene Kelly musical.
-Set in the 1900’s, Kelly and Sinatra star as Eddie O’Brien and Dennis Ryan (respectively), professional baseball players and part-time vaudevillians.
+Set in the 1900’s, Kelly and Sinatra star as Eddie O’Brien and Dennis Ryan, professional baseball players and part-time vaudevillians.
 When baseball season starts, O’Brien and Ryan are shocked to discover that their team (the Wolves) is under new management.
 The entire team vows to hate the new manager, K.C.
 Higgins, but that sentiment gets more complex when they discover that the "K" in K.C., actually, stands for Katherine (Esther).
 A girl becoming a manager of a team called the Wolves?
 Wackiness, understandably, ensues.
-As if you couldn’t already tell, this is a fun, tongue-in-cheek musical with a good sense of humor.
-It’s, also, the last full-length film that legendary director, Busby Berkeley, would direct on his own.
-Behind the scenes, Esther did not get along very well with star/choreographer, Gene Kelly, who seemed to get pleasure out of putting her down.
+As if you couldn’t already tell, this is a fun, tongue-in-cheek musical with a healthy sense of humor.
+It’s, also, the very last full-length film that legendary director Busby Berkeley would direct on his own.
+Behind the scenes, Esther did not get along very well with star/choreographer Gene Kelly, who seemed to get pleasure out of putting her down.
 Esther, herself, theorized that he was uncomfortable with the height difference between them (Esther was a little over 5’8, while Kelly was only 5'7).
 But, personally, I believe it’s more likely that Kelly resented her lack of dance training and the fact that his first choice (Judy Garland) was unavailable for filming.
-On the other hand, Esther and Sinatra got along famously, and their chemistry, certainly, shows onscreen.
+On the other hand, Esther and Sinatra got along famously and their chemistry, certainly, shows onscreen.
 Despite the behind the scenes feuds, this patriotic and upbeat film is a joy to watch and Esther manages to hold her own opposite Kelly and Sinatra, proving that even when kept mostly out of the water, she's still dynamite.

 If you would like to learn more about the incredible Esther Williams, I highly recommend Esther’s own autobiography, The Million Dollar Mermaid.
-And . . . if you love the style of the bathing suits Esther wears in her films, you might want to take a look at her swimsuit line, available from her official website: www.esther-williams.com.
+And . . . if you love the style of the bathing suits Esther wears in her films, you might want to take a look at her swimsuit line, still available on her official website: www.esther-williams.com.

-© 2012 Luna B.
+© 2012 Lindsay Blenkarn